US Historical GHG Emissions by Type

 US carbon dioxide (CO2) and methane (CH4) emissions from associated natural gas flaring forecast to 2030.

-Incorrys prepared the forecast for flaring based on analysis of processing and pipeline infrastructure, associated-gas supply forecast, and government regulations.
+Associated gas flaring emissions (CO2 and CH4) peaked in 2019 at over 25 Mt CO2eq primarily due to Williston Basin emissions.
+Incorrys prepared the forecast for natural gas flaring based on analysis of processing and pipeline infrastructure, associated gas supply forecasts and government regulations.